Ipotrick/Daxa/wiki/ShaderIntegration.md

 The main motivation behind code sharing is defining things like structs stored in buffers a single time and then using them in C++ and shaders seamlessly.
 This concept extends to other parts of the API as well, for example [TaskGraph *`uses`* lists can be declared in shared files](https://github.com/Ipotrick/Daxa/tree/master/wiki/TaskGraph.md) to reduce code duplication as well.

 Code is shared by creating header files that get included in C++ and GLSL.
-THe trick is that these files MUST include the `<daxa/daxa.inl>` file.
+Any shared files must include the `<daxa/daxa.inl>` header.
 This file contains variations of macros that are switched based on the compiled language.
-So in essence the code sharing in Daxa relies in the shared GLSL and C++ preprocessor.
+So in essence the code sharing in Daxa relies in the shared GLSL and C++ preprocessor translating daxas makros to the correct type per language.

 The macros in `<daxa/daxa.inl>` are mainly primitive data types as well as Daxa structs and helper utilities.